canada-ca/canada-ca.github.io/_posts/2019-10-07-tips-travel-contact.md

 In many service tasks, Canadians make a choice about the channel they want to use: online self-service, phone or mail.
 Showing all of the details for each of those options on service pages can be overwhelming.
 Even worse, the phone and mail options may have further choices to make within that option.
 For example, there may be different phone numbers and addresses for different provinces.

-As part of the Contact the CRA project, the team worked to simplify the layout of a contact page to make it easier to find and understand the options.
+As part of the Contact the <abbr title="Canada Revenue Agency">CRA</abbr> project, the team worked to simplify the layout of a contact page to make it easier to find and understand the options.

 We used expand/collapse fields to highlight the channels (by phone, in person, by mail).
 This forced users to choose the channel first.
 Only then did they see the details for that choice.
 It meant that they didn’t have to look at details that didn’t pertain to their choice.
 For example, if they wanted a phone number they didn’t have to sift through mailing addresses to find it.
 Success rates increased by over 30 points for several of the tasks we tested with this new design prototype.

 The design simplifies the layout of the page and reduces cognitive load.
 It makes it clear that there are several, distinct ways to perform the task.
 It also encourages self-serve behaviour by listing the online option first.

-CRA isn’t the only department with tasks that require users to find contact information.
+<abbr title="Canada Revenue Agency">CRA</abbr> isn’t the only department with tasks that require users to find contact information.
 Looking at this project as a case study allowed us to create an effective pattern that others can use to solve the same issue.
 That saves time and effort for everyone.
 The next step will be to work toward adding the new pattern to the [Template and pattern](https://www.canada.ca/en/government/about/design-system/pattern-library.html) library in the Canada.ca design system.

 Check out the [alpha version of the Contact block pattern.](https://canada-ca.github.io/design-system-systeme-conception/common-design-patterns/contact-block.html)